IDS6145-Fall2019/assignment1-deamonpog/README.md

 5. Minimize the congestion in the subway.

 ## Probable Solution
 The manager of the tunnel escalater system is allowed to make decisions to control the rules of escalaters inorder to achive the above goal and objectives.
+A model of the real station is created and simulated for veriety of scenarios.
+The scenarios could be generated either synthetically or by looking at available data (such as how many people come into the staiton at a given time of day).
+The model will be run through a series of experiments by changing escalator settings and data will be collected about the congestion levels and delays of people.
+Statistical tests on the gathered data will provide insight into which escalator settings are the best for the system at a given time of day.

 ## Limitations and Scope
 - The number of escalators is a fixed value for a given scenario.